spatie/laravel-newsletter/README.md

 ### Deleting subscribers

 Deleting is not the same as unsubscribing.
-Unlinke unsubscribing, deleting a member will result in the loss of all history (add/opt-in/edits) as well as removing them from the list.
+Unlike unsubscribing, deleting a member will result in the loss of all history (add/opt-in/edits) as well as removing them from the list.
 In most cases you want to use `unsubscribe` instead of `delete`.

 Here's how to perform a delete: